Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-buildingm/TASKS.md

 * List of your company's primary activities divided into engineering activities and operations activities:o	Primary activities are related to the making of products and can also be divided into engineering or operations activities.
 1. ENGINEERING ACTIVITIES:
 - Design the construction plans
+- Incorporation of the plans into the 3d software
 - Find and analyze the best materials to develop the models.
 -